uesp/skyedit/ReadMe.txt

   Version History
 =======================================
 0.06alpha - ?
 January 2021
+	- Scripts and script properties are now editable with a simple built-in editor or an external program (click on the Script icon in the toolbar or from the View menu).
+    - Compiling using the command line official Papyrus compiler is supported.
+	- Script information can be copy/pasted between objects (right-click on selected scripts in the record dialog).
 	- New editable records: Actor Values (AVIF)
 	- Fixed bug when creating a copy of a record
 	- Redid Perks: Should be 100% supported, needs testing